 The property under consideration is located between Parker Boulevard and Hawk Avenue, south of the NRH Centre and east of Walker Creek Elementary School.
 The developer proposes to construct a 112-room four-story hotel on the site, including associated on-street and off-street parking areas and amenities.
-A preliminary site plan package for the development -subject to final approval by the Development Review Committee and Town Center Design Review Board-is attached, and information about the property and request are described in detail below.
+A preliminary site plan package for the development is attached, and is subject to final approval by the Development Review Committee and Town Center Design Review Board.
+Information about the property and request are described in detail below.